nsnoll/ENGO551_FinalProject/Final Submission/README.md

 ENGO 551 Final Project

 # Instructions
-In a terminal window, navigate to your directory for this project and copy-paste the following commands:
+Download the contents and in a terminal window, navigate to your directory for this project and copy-paste the following commands:
 1. pip3 install -r requirements.txt
 2. set FLASK_APP=application.py
 3. set FLASK_DEBUG=1